 Note that if you’re a Microsoft Office subscriber, Noun Project also offers an app integration for use in Powerpoint.

 This new creative platform is geared towards highly engaging and shareable content, including social media formats (such as Instagram stories) that you can jazz up with images, GIFs, and Noun Project icons.

-Also featuring a Noun Project integration, Spark is the simplified, plug-and-play member of the Adobe Creative Suite.
-Spark allows you to sign up for free and get started with a few basic templates, and if you want to enjoy their premium tools and templates, you can get your first two months of an individual membership free, after which you pay a monthly fee.
+Also featuring a Noun Project integration, Adobe CC Express is the simplified, plug-and-play member of the Adobe Creative Suite.
+Express allows you to sign up for free and immediately get started from a wide range of templates, from social media posts to flyers, presentations and more.

 Canva has the advantage of offering a slightly wider array of pre-made infographic templates, some of which are available for free.
-Note that enhanced editing capabilities and more premium templates, however, only come with a paid membership (as with Spark).
+Note that enhanced editing capabilities and more premium templates, however, only come with a paid membership.

 Getting Started: The Do’s and Don’ts of Design & Layout

 Once you’re set up on the platform of your choice, with the key information you want to include, it’s time to dig in.

 This is the time to experiment, and, as with any creative project, take plenty of time to search for inspiration!
 Sites like Pinterest can offer an endless wealth of graphic design inspiration— and as you come across designs you don’t like, see if you can pinpoint what isn’t working about them.

 Here are a few basic rules of thumb when it comes to design: